glossary ltemplate

 Are These the Roots of the Arts and Crafts Spindles?

 Square spindles are a product of the table saw.
 Lathes -- foot lathes -- have been around for centuries, and make producing round spindles easy.
-The original Morris chair, by William Morris, has round spindles.
-Frank Lloyd Wright started out with round spindles; for example the high-back chairs in Wright's own dining room of 1895 had spiral spindles; he replaced them later with square ones.
+The original Morris chair, not by William Morris, but an old carpenter at Hurstmonceaux, Sussex by name Ephraim Colman.
+Morris & Co Armchair, 1885-90., has round spindles.
+Frank Lloyd Wright starts out with round spindles; for example the high-back chairs in Wright's own dining room of 1895 had spiral spindles; he replaces them later with square ones.

-Frank Lloyd Wright's relationship to the Arts and Crafts Movement, both indigenous and European, was complicated.
-Just as William Morris and John Ruskin argued for a return to the simplicity of design caputed in furniture created by hand tools, Wright favored simple, unadorned forms.
+Frank Lloyd Wright's relationship to the Arts and Crafts Movement, both indigenous and European, is complicated.
+Just as William Morris and John Ruskin argue for a return to the simplicity of design captured in furniture created by hand tools, Wright favored simple, unadorned forms.
 How to achieve these goals, though, put him in conflict with these idealists.
-As he stated in the 1901 speech, "The Art and Craft of the Machine,
+As he stated in the 1901 speech, "The Art and Craft of the Machine",

-The Arts and Crafts philosophy at the turn of the century remained locked into the handicraft ideal: in order to be "honest", the piece must be handmade.
-Wright never came to terms with the Mission furniture of the Stickleys, Charles Rohlfs, and others.
-It was not incompatible with his interiors, but he felt intellectually superior to it; in its rudimentary construction it was conceptually a remnant of the nineteenth century, whereas his, made by machine, was firmly in the twentieth.
-The British designer C. R. Ashbee, who shared Wright's design esthetic but not his belief in the machine to achieve it, quoted Wright as saying,
+The Arts and Crafts philosophy at the turn of the century is locked into the handicraft ideal: in order to be "honest", the piece must be handmade.
+Wright never comes to terms with the Mission furniture of the Stickleys, Charles Rohlfs, and others.
+It is not incompatible with his interiors, but he feels intellectually superior to it; in its rudimentary construction it is conceptually a remnant of the 19th-century, whereas his, made by machine, is firmly in the 20th.
+The British designer C. R. Ashbee, who shared Wright's design esthetic but not his belief in the machine to achieve it, quotes Wright as saying,

 "My God ... is machinery, and the art of the future will be the expression of the individual artist through the thousand powers of the machine, the machine doing all those things that the individual workman cannot do, and the creative artist is the man that controls all this and understands it.